Cray-HPE/docs-csm/008-CSM-VALIDATION.md

 If in doubt, you can validate the CRUS service using the [CMS Validation Tool](#cms-validation-utility).
 If the CRUS check passes using that tool, you do not need to worry about the `cray-crus-` pod state.

-* If the script output indicates any `kube-multus-ds-` pods are in a `Termininating` state, that can indicate a previous restart of these pods did not complete.
+* If the script output indicates any `kube-multus-ds-` pods are in a `Terminating` state, that can indicate a previous restart of these pods did not complete.
 In this case, it is safe to force delete these pods in order to let them properly restart by executing the `kubectl delete po -n kube-system kube-multus-ds.. --force` command.
 After executing this command, re-running the ncnHealthChecks script should indicate a new pod is in a `Running` state.

 <a name="pet-ncnpostgreshealthchecks"></a>
 ### ncnPostgresHealthChecks